Code of Professional Conduct

 The objects of the Chartered IIA are to promote and develop the profession of Internal Auditing and to foster and maintain investigations and research into the best means and methods of developing and applying such a profession and to encourage, increase, disseminate and promote knowledge, education and training, standard setting and the exchange of information and ideas in respect of all questions relating thereto or connected therewith.

-The mission of the Chartered IIA is
+The purpose of the Chartered IIA is:

 Applicability of the Code and relationship with Global body